Notes from Hibernia

 To the Souls of these great Catholic cultures, I owe more than I can possibly tell you, dear Reader.

-I am in Hibernia now, no longer in France, where the book’s first draft was written.
+I am in Hibernia now, no longer in France, where the book’s first draft was begun.

 The tragedy of Hibernia stares me in the face.
 The tragedy, I mean, of a materialistic globalisation destroying its ancient Christian culture.